 Understanding and Preparing Waivers

-The course webinars will take place on the five consecutive Wednesdays (except November 21) beginning on November 14, 2012.
+The course webinars will take place on the five consecutive Wednesdays (except July 4) of the course, beginning on June 6, 2012.
 All webinars will run from 2:00-3:30 p.m.
-Eastern Time.
-Click here for a more detailed course outline, including exact dates and times of the five webinars.
+Eastern Daylight Time.
+Click here for a more detailed course outline.
+Before registering for this training, please make sure that you will be available for these webinars.

 The course requires a time commitment of approximately four hours per week for each of the four weeks of the course.
-This time will be spent in different activities, including reading assignments, exercises, and participation in five webinars conducted on consecutive Wednesdays, as listed in the detailed course schedule.
+This time will be spent in different activities, including reading assignments, exercises, and participation in five webinars conducted on consecutive Tuesdays, as listed in the detailed course schedule.
 The course will be interactive, with opportunities for online discussion among students, and between the students and the instructors.
-The instructors for this course will be CLINIC attorneys Debbie Smith and Charles Wheeler.
+The instructors for this course will be CLINIC attorneys Jennie Guilfoyle and Charles Wheeler.
+For questions about the course content, please contact Charles Wheeler at email@example.com .

 For a detailed course outline, including the dates and times of the required webinars, click here .
-Course participants are required to attend or view recordings of the course webinars in order to receive a course completion certificate at the end of the course.
+Note that in this e-learning course, successful completion of the course requires participation, not simply registration.
 Before you register, please carefully consider the dates and times of the scheduled webinars, as well as the additional time required each week for completion of the reading and assignments.
-Please note that in order to listen to the webinars, you will need either a speaker or set of headphones for your computer.
-There will probably not be a telephone audio option.

 Training Level: Introductory.
 This is an introduction to waivers of inadmissibility for the practitioner who already has some exposure to immigration law fundamentals.
 Basic familiarity with: 1) immigration law vocabulary; and 2) the grounds of inadmissibility is assumed.